-This fact is ignored by ALL, so Taphi are placed wherever they wish, since they have forgotten that the truth lays only in Homer’s descriptions and not in the imagination of those who paraphrase him.
+This fact is ignored by everyone, so Taphians are placed wherever they wish, since they have forgotten that the truth lies only in Homer’s descriptions and not in the imagination of those who paraphrase him.

 A request to them.
 “Don’t play games with Taphian smugglers and traffickers (they sold Evmaeus to Laertes when he was young) they would assault you and will sink your ship”!